 It's possible to be extremely busy with a full-time job and still be bored out of your mind.

 Motivation, inspiration and productivity and are all fundamentals of feeling fulfilled.
 And you can achieve this from home.

-But before I give you some great ways to stop your chronic illness from keeping you bored at home – here’s what I'd like you to think about when reading each suggestion:
+I'm going to give you some great ways to stop your chronic illness from keeping you bored at home – but here’s what I'd like you to think about when reading each suggestion first: